 Dual Antiplatelet Therapy (DAPT)

 One antiplatelet agent is aspirin.
-Almost everyone with coronary artery disease, including those who have had a heart attack, stent, or CABG are treated with aspirin for the rest of their lives.
+Many people with coronary artery disease, including those who have had a heart attack, stent or CABG are treated with aspirin for the rest of their lives.
 A second type of antiplatelet agent, called a P2Y12 inhibitor, is usually prescribed for months or years in addition to the aspirin therapy.